Journal of Peptide Science

 The table of contents entry must include the article title, the authors' names (with the corresponding author indicated by an asterisk), no more than 80 words or 3 sentences of text summarising the key findings presented in the paper and a figure that best represents the scope of the paper. (see the section on abstract writing for more guidance).

-Table of contents entries should be submitted to Manuscript Central in one of the generic file formats and uploaded as ‘Supplementary material for review’ during the initial manuscript submission process.
+Table of contents entries should be submitted to ScholarOne Manuscripts in one of the generic file formats and uploaded as ‘Supplementary material for review’ during the initial manuscript submission process.

 The image supplied should fit within the dimensions of 50mm x 60mm, and be fully legible at this size.